WSUCptSCapstone-Fall2022Spring2023/msft-imagedataprocessing/Documentation/project.md

 data to a central control hub.
 This hub then stores the data and allows the farmer to access the data.
 The idea behind this is to save farm resources by minimizing time spent by the farmer in the field.

 # II.
+Team Members - Bios and Project Roles

+# III.
+Project Description and Clarification
+## 1. Introduction

-Background and Related Work
+## 2. Background and Related Work

 Plant phenotyping is the process of assessing the “growth, development, tolerance, resistance, architecture, physiology, ecology, yield, and the basic measurement of individual quantitative parameters” [1] of plant life.
 It is key in farmers’